zaihebian/Customer-Support-Q-A-Chatbot/data_clean/How do I apply my Rewards For Life voucher to my online order_ – Help Centre.md

-# How do I apply my Rewards For Life voucher to my online order? – Help Centre
+# How do I apply my Rewards For Life voucher to my online order?

-How do I apply my Rewards For Life voucher to my online order? – Help Centre
+How do I apply my Rewards For Life voucher to my online order?

 To apply your Rewards For Life to your order you'll need to sign into your online account or create an account with the same email you used to register the Rewards For Life with.